FeatureSketch Research Notes¶

 | Epsilon mass | 1e-12 | Prevents division by zero before enough mass accumulates |

-The configured seed is expanded internally into separate seed material for projection coefficients, chain layout, and count-min bucket hashing.
+If the caller does not set a seed, the builder generates a random seed.
+The chosen seed is expanded internally into separate seed material for projection coefficients, chain layout, and count-min bucket hashing.
 Serialized state stores the generated layout and seed material, not just the original seed.

 Complexity¶